Ezana1spu/Encryption-Project/README.md

 # How to run program

-First run and compile the code and enter the plaintext and key as prompted
+Run and compile the code and when the prompt shows on the terminal enter the plaintext and the key

-Then get the return of the ciphertext binary and ascii and the decrypted plaintext in binary and ascii
+Once you enter the plaintext and the key you will get a retrun of the ciphertext in binary and ascii and the decrypted plaintext in binary and ascii

 # Caesar Cipher Encryption and Decryption
 This repository contains a C++ program that demonstrates Caesar cipher encryption and decryption using a Command Line Interface (CLI).